-Dr. Andy Jones: Yes, they do on first brush, but when you start looking at them and a lot of times we’re doing more specific measurement and a lot of our Black-capped Chickadees we’ve actually cut a wind off the specimen and spread it open, it dries out like that, and you can measure every single feather on the bird to look at dispersal ability.
+Dr. Andy Jones: Yes, they do on first brush, but when you start looking at them and a lot of times we’re doing more specific measurement and a lot of our Black-capped Chickadees we’ve actually cut a wing off the specimen and spread it open, it dries out like that, and you can measure every single feather on the bird to look at dispersal ability.
 If you have a long pointed wing you can disperse a long way.
 If you don’t have that kind of wing, you don’t disperse as far.

 We want to show changes through time, we want to show variation from place to place, and we also want to preserve this because we don’t know how people will use these specimens later.

 My favorite story is the Peregrine Falcon story with the DDT, DDE and dieldrin where these pesticides were introduced into the system and eventually that made its way into the prey based Peregrines.
 That interfered with their ability to put calcium into bone structure as well as their eggshells.
 So when they try and incubate their eggs, they were cracking their eggs open in the mid-1900’s.

 So, we had kind of a smoking gun story right?
 The DDT, thinner eggshells but we needed to go to a natural history museum to show there truly was a thinning of eggshells through time.
 So, we needed eggshells from the late 1800’s, the early 1900’s, and the mid-1900’s.
 Researchers did that, they went to natural history museums, pulled these eggshells and measured how thick they were and that showed absolutely the eggshells were the same thickness for decade after decade and then all of a sudden you introduce these pesticides and the eggshells got thinner.